 With an applied all-purpose cleaner or dishwasher soap onto the wax pads, massage the cleaner into the foam pad.
 The cells on the foam pad opened from the use of warm water a few seconds ago.
 Just work in the cleaning solution really nicely before rinsing it.

-If your wax pads have been sitting for a long time and are all sturdy, you can use a pad brush to try and break down the hardened compound and wax.
+If your wax pads have been sitting for a long time and are all sturdy, you can use a padded brush to try and break down the hardened compound and wax.
 If you don’t have a brush designed just for cleaning pads, you can use a soft bristle brush.
-The idea here is to only remove the compound and leftover wax, not to tear the foam.
+The idea here is to only remove the compound and leftover wax, not to tear the foam says Meguiars Online.

 4. Rinse the wax pad